 Sleep over it!
 Take some time.
 Sometimes, what you’ve written today may look really good, but you may have another idea the next day.
 So, take your time with your essay.

-TUN: I know that some institutions also require applicants to interview.
+I know that some business schools also require applicants to interview.
 Do you have any tips to help students interview effectively?